 Choosing the right power supply is essential when running a significant number of pedals.

-We can get away with daisy chaining two, three, four or potentially more pedals.
-However, daisy chaining can quickly become noisy and ass significant distortion to our signals if we demand too much power from the single power source.
+We can get away with daisy-chaining two, three, four or potentially more pedals.
+However, daisy-chaining can quickly become noisy and ass significant distortion to our signals if we demand too much power from a single power source.